lsoft/DpdtInject/README.md

 Clusters are organized into a tree.
 This tree cannot have a circular dependency, since it is based on constructor argument.
 Dependencies, consumed by the binding in the child cluster, are resolved from the home cluster if exists, if not - from **parent cluster**.

 If some binging does not exist in local cluster, Dpdt will request it from parent cluster at runtime.
 This behavior can be modified by settings `OnlyLocalCluster`/`AllowedCrossCluster`/`MustBeCrossCluster`.

+Child clusters must be disposed after its parent.

 ## Syntax